coolxeo/docker_elk_stack/README.md

 5) Run in almost all devices and browsers(IE8+ and all the rest) and it's responsive

-6) Integrated with Travis CI, i haven't managed to do the CD yet, but I am pretty close

-7) Completely logicless form validation using new angular 1.3 directive ng-messages
+6) Completely logicless form validation using new angular 1.3 directive ng-messages

 This 2 lines make all the validation, including displaying the custom error messages for each case which completely erases the boiler plate of form validation, this is the so called 'angular way'